MBA/MPH: Business and Public Health

 Students must apply to and be accepted into each school separately in order to be eligible for a dual degree.

-All applications to Rollins are completed in the Schools of Public Health Application Service (SOPHAS).
+All applications to Rollins are completed in SOPHAS – The Centralized Application Service for Public Health.

 For instructions on applying to Goizueta Business School, click here.

 For instructions on applying to Rollins, click here.